smart-data-models/dataModel.DCAT-AP/CatalogueRecord/doc/spec.md

             - coordinates
           title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     modified:
-      description: "Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Literal'.
-This property contains the most recent date on which the Catalogue entry was changed or modified."
+      description: This property contains the most recent date on which the Catalogue entry was changed or modified
       format: date-time
       type: string
       x-ngsi:
         model: "http://www.w3.org/2000/01/rdf-schema#Literal"
         type: Property
     primaryTopic:
-      description: "Property.
-Model:'http://www.w3.org/ns/dcat#Dataset'.
-This property links the Catalogue Record to the Dataset, Data service or Catalog described in the record."
+      description: 'This property links the Catalogue Record to the Dataset, Data service or Catalog described in the record'
       type: string
       x-ngsi:
         model: "http://www.w3.org/ns/dcat#Dataset"
         type: Property
     source:
-      description: "Property.
-Model:'http://www.w3.org/ns/dcat#CatalogRecord'.
-This property refers to the original metadata that was used in creating metadata for the Dataset."
+      description: This property refers to the original metadata that was used in creating metadata for the Dataset
       type: string
       x-ngsi:
         model: "http://www.w3.org/ns/dcat#CatalogRecord"
         type: Property
     status:
-      description: "Property.
-Model:'http://www.w3.org/2004/02/skos/core#Concept'.
-This property refers to the type of the latest revision of a Dataset's entry in the Catalogue."
+      description: This property refers to the type of the latest revision of a Dataset's entry in the Catalogue
       type: string
       x-ngsi:
         model: "http://www.w3.org/2004/02/skos/core#Concept"
         type: Property
     title:
-      description: "Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Literal'.
-This property contains a name given to the Catalogue Record.
-This property can be repeated for parallel language versions of the name."
+      description: This property contains a name given to the Catalogue Record.
+This property can be repeated for parallel language versions of the name
       items:
         type: string
       type: array